readymade-ui/readymade/README.md

 ### Metadata Class Decorator 🎰

 The below example is a button that extends HTMLButtonElement.
 Since this is a customized built-in elements, MyButtonComponent extends from the native HTMLButtonElement, we cannot attach Shadow DOM. attachDOM compiles the template as the my-button innerHTML and places a style tag in the `<head>` to style the Element.
+To use customized built-in elements, also implement the `custom` property in your decorator which is used internally by Readymade when calling `customElements.define`.

 ```js
 import { Component, attachDOM, attachStyle, Listen } from '@readymade/core';